Our Current leadership Structure (To Be Aligned to 4 Pillars)

 Reports to the National Executive Committee

-Our Working Committees are the strategic engines behind the implementation of LHO’s mission across all nine provinces.
+Our Working Committees are the strategic engines behind the implementation of LHA’s mission across all nine provinces.
 These teams are made up of dedicated professionals, volunteers, and community members who are passionate about driving real impact from the ground up.
 Each committee aligns its work with one or more of the 17 Sustainable Development Goals (SDGs).

 1. Youth Empowerment Committee